Big 12 Conference: Championship game

-The Big 12 Championship Game game was approved by all members except Nebraska.
+The Big 12 Championship Game was approved by all members except Nebraska.
 It was held each year, commencing with the first match in the 1996 season at the Trans World Dome in St. Louis.
 It pitted the division champions against each other after the regular season was completed.

 Following the 2008 game, the event was moved to the new Cowboys Stadium in Arlington, Texas, being played there in 2009 and 2010.
 In 2010, the Sooners defeated the Cornhuskers 23–20.

 After 2010, the game was moved to Arlington for 2011, 2012, and 2013.
 However, the decision became moot following the 2010 season because the league lacked sufficient members.

 In April 2015, the ACC and the Big 12 developed new rules for the NCAA to deregulate conference championship games.
 The measure passed on January 14, 2016, allowing a conference with fewer than 12 teams to stage a championship game that does not count against the FBS limit of 12 regular-season games under either of the following circumstances: